JoJo (singer): 2019–2022: Good to Know and Trying Not to Think About It

-As of January 2019, per Billboard, Clover Music is no longer affiliated with Interscope, and will now associate with Warner Records.
-On February 12, 2019, JoJo announced the release of the single "Say So", which features R&B singer-songwriter PJ Morton, two days later on February 14.
+On February 14, 2019, JoJo and R&B singer-songwriter PJ Morton released the single "Say So", a duet.
 "Say So" was included as the lead single on Morton's album Paul.
-On October 10, 2019, via Instagram, JoJo announced that she would release the single "Joanna" at midnight, followed by the music video premiering the next day.
-On October 25, JoJo collaborated with Alabama rapper and then-recent Warner Records signee Chika on the single "Sabotage", which was intended the first single from her next album.
+On October 11, 2019, JoJo released the single "Joanna" alongside a music video for the song.
+On October 25, JoJo collaborated with Alabama rapper Chika on the single "Sabotage", which was intended to be the first single from her next album.

-JoJo announced a new album via Instagram, Good to Know, which was released on May 1, 2020.
-A tour supporting the album was set to begin in April 2021.
+On May 1, 2020, JoJo released her fourth studio album Good to Know.
+Like her previous record, JoJo again co-wrote every song on the album.
 The lead single "Man" was released on March 13, 2020.
-On August 3, 2020, JoJo announced the single "What U Need" via Instagram.
-It was released on August 7, 2020, as the lead single from the deluxe version of Good to Know, which followed on August 28, 2020.
-On October 2, 2020, she released a song titled "The Change", written by Diane Warren, to serve as the official anthem for the Joe Biden 2020 presidential campaign.
-Her first holiday album, December Baby, was released on October 30 of the same year.
+On August 7, 2020, JoJo released "What U Need" as the lead single from the deluxe version of Good to Know, which followed on August 28, 2020.
+A tour supporting the album was set to begin in April 2021, but was later canceled due to the COVID-19 pandemic.
+On October 2, 2020, she released "The Change", written by Diane Warren, to serve as the official anthem for the Joe Biden 2020 presidential campaign.
+On October 30, 2020, JoJo released her first holiday album and fifth studio album December Baby.